 Urban greenery.
 The city’s official motto is “Urbs in Horto”, meaning “City in a Garden”.
 All around Chicago— throughout Spring and Summer— rooftop gardens, sprawling lawns, and hidden flowerbeds spring up and color the city, making it feel less like a concrete jungle and more like, well, a city in a garden.

-Chicago Pros & Cons
+Pros & Cons of Living in Chicago

 Winter.
 It’s cold.
 Snow doesn’t melt but instead lines the roads and sidewalks, and turns brown, then gray, then black with dirt from the roads.
 People become less social, hibernating and ordering in.
 Work commutes get long and uncomfortable.